Syndes/Joomla-MRBS-Bridge/README.md

 - Install MRBS - test if MRBS is working correctly It must be a subfolder of your Joomla installation.
 - Is Joomla still working?
 - Try to make a booking in MRBS.
-- upload files from FTP_UPLOAD to the MRBS folder (merge and override current files)
+- Install the Joomla-MRBS-Bridge by uploading the files from the folder FTP_UPLOAD to the MRBS folder on your server (merge and override current files)
 - When you are using SMTP email in Joomla then the MRBS mail will also working.
 When you want to use a different mail-setup please read the MRBS manual.
 - Changing the line $vocab["norights"] in your own language file